dlcs/protagonist/README.md

 # Protagonist

-(WIP) A collection of separate dotnet core applications that together form the basis of the new DLCS platform.
+A collection of separate dotnet core applications that together form the basis of the new DLCS platform.

 ## About